-XML Paramet ers Value Description CounterAnd TimerSelector Timer0 Selects a Timer to configure.
-TimerControl TimerDuration 1 - 60,000,000 μs Sets the duration of the Timer output signal to be used when Timer Trigger Activation is set to Rising / Falling Edge.
+XML Parameters Value Description CounterAnd TimerControl TimerSelector Timer0 Selects a Timer to configure.
+TimerDuration 1 - 60,000,000 μs Sets the duration of the Timer output signal to be used when Timer Trigger Activation is set to Rising / Falling Edge.
 TimerDelay 0 - 60,000,000 μs Sets the delay time to be applied before starting the Timer.
 TimerReset - Resets the Timer and starts it again.
 TimerTrigger Off Disables the Timer trigger.
-Source LineTrigger Sets the Timer to use a line readout time as the source signal.
+Source ExposureActive Sets the ExposureActive signal as the source signal.
 FrameActive Sets the Timer to use a frame readout time as the source signal.
 Line0 Sets the Timer to use the external trigger signal as the source signal.
 TimerTrigger Activation RisingEdge Specifies that a rising edge of the selected trigger signal will act as the Timer trigger.
 FallingEdge Specifies that a falling edge of the selected trigger signal will act as the Timer trigger.
 LevelHigh Specifies that the Timer output signal will be valid as long as the selected trigger signal is High.
 LevelLow Specifies that the Timer output signal will be valid as long as the selected trigger signal is Low.